kjosib/kjosib.github.io/dev_reading.md

 and you can make it do a decent variety of cute tricks.
 However, seventeen syllables do not a haiku make.

+Edsger Dijkstra infamously quipped that software engineering is *how to program when you cannot*.
+I do believe that software can be an engineered product, but often it is merely designed.

 Take a moment to think about what *engineering* means in any other context than software.
 What does a process engineer or a mechanical engineer do all day long?
 The answer is a number of things, but among them you will find: